Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 1. Contribute the Maximum to a 401(k)

-If you have an employer-sponsored retirement savings plan, you should take advantage of it and contribute as much as you can but certainly up to the company match, if there is one.
-For 2023, you can invest up to $22,500 in a 401(k) plan.
-And if you’re 50 or older, you get to make an additional “catch-up” contribution of as much as $7,500, for a total of $30,000.
+If you have an employer-sponsored retirement plan, you should take advantage of it and contribute as much as you can but certainly up to the company match, if there is one.
+For 2024, the 401(k) annual contribution limit will is $23,000, up from $22,500 in 2023.
+For employees over 50, there are also catch-up contributions.
+The total catchup contribution allowed in 2024 is $7,500, the same as in 2023.

-And unlike simple brokerage accounts, your retirement funds grow tax-free.
-Plus, you fund these accounts directly from your paycheck before the IRS takes a slice.
+And unlike simple brokerage accounts, your retirement funds grow tax-deferred.
+You fund these accounts directly from your paycheck before the IRS takes a slice.
 So contributing toward a 401(k) effectively reduces your taxable income.

 And several companies that offer 401(k)s provide a Roth 401(k) option as well.
 While contributing to these plans won’t reduce your taxable income, you can start taking withdrawals tax-free once you reach age 59.5, as long as your account had been open for at least five years.

-You can use our 401(k) calculator to project your returns and understand how to meet your retirement savings goals.
+You can use our 401(k) calculator to project your returns and understand how to meet your personal savings goals.

 2. Open an IRA or Roth IRA

 Don’t fret if your company doesn’t offer a 401(k).
-You can open a traditional individual retirement account (IRA) through a bank or a brokerage firm.
-These offer many of the same benefits as 401(k) plans, including tax-deductible contributions and tax-free growth.
+You can open an individual retirement account (IRA) through a bank or a brokerage firm.
+These accounts offer many of the same benefits as 401(k) plans, including tax-deductible contributions and tax-free growth.

 However, you’d have several more investment options.
 You can build your own portfolio with stocks, bonds mutual funds and more.